0atman/noboilerplate/scripts/40-compiler-driven-development.md

 notes:

-CDD works better the more the compiler knows about your code, modelled in the type system, which extends out to much of the language.
+CDD works better, the more the compiler knows about your code, modelled in the type system, which extends out to much of the language.

 Here's a simple Rust enum modelling three different kinds of network ID: IP addresses of both flavours, and a MAC address.